Denial (Sugababes song): Live performances

 "Denial" was one of three songs from Change that the Sugababes performed at London's indig02 on 14 September 2007.
 The performance was part of a gig to promote the release of the album's lead single "About You Now".
 They performed "Denial" in March 2008 on the eighth season of the British television show Ant & Dec's Saturday Night Takeaway.
 The song was included on the set list for the group's 2008 Change Tour.
 Their performance at the Newcastle City Hall attracted a positive response from Kat Keogh of The Journal, who wrote that the song "slotted in neatly" amongst the group's more well-known songs.
-The Sugababes performed "Denial" at the 2008 Oxygen Festival as part of a set list, which included their number-one singles such as "Freak like Me", "Round Round", "Hole in the Head" and "Push the Button", in addition to other tracks from Change.
+The Sugababes performed "Denial" at the 2008 Oxegen festival as part of a set list, which included their number-one singles such as "Freak like Me", "Round Round", "Hole in the Head" and "Push the Button", in addition to other tracks from Change.
 Midway through the gig, technical difficulties with their microphones arose and the trio were forced to delay their performance while the issue was fixed.
 The band performed "Denial" in July 2009 at the Riverside Cricket Ground, County Durham as part of a set list.